-She has written and published some research centered on canonical writers (such as Miguel de Cervantes, Hilda Doolittle, W.B.
+She has written and published some research centered on canonical writers (such as Miguel de Cervantes, John Milton, Hilda Doolittle, W.B.
 Yeats, T.S.
 Eliot, and James Joyce), psychoanalysts (mainly Sigmund Freud and Carl Jung), and artists (Vincent Van Gogh, Wyndham Lewis, Salvador Dali, Agnolo Bronzino, Sandro Botticelli, and others).

 Dr. Dib is a member of the T.S.
-Eliot Society of the UK, Literary London, The International Association of Jungian Studies, The Jungian Society of Scholarly Studies, and the British Association of Modernist Studies, and has presented papers on modernist studies at several conferences across the UK, including those at Bath Spa University, Durham University, The National Library of Wales (Aberystwyth), and the University of Leeds.
+Eliot Society of the UK, Literary London, The International Association of Jungian Studies, The Jungian Society of Scholarly Studies, and the British Association of Modernist Studies, and has presented papers on modernist studies at several international conferences across the UK, including those at Bath Spa University, Durham University, The National Library of Wales (Aberystwyth), London, Cambridge, and the University of Leeds.